SCR Calculator User Manual

 Step 1: Import Allocation

-The form initially appears quite blank, with only 3 buttons:
+When opened, the form initially appears blank, with only three buttons available:

-Build an independent allocation spreadsheet with at least five fields (asset class, current allocation, currency, duration, rating) and preferrably an additional column of Expected Return, as shown below.
+Prepare a standalone allocation spreadsheet with at least the following fields: asset class, current allocation, currency, duration, and rating.
+Including an additional column for Expected Return is recommended, as shown below:

 This sample inputsheet above is also available for download via Menu → Help & Demo Inputs → Demo Inputsheets → Spreadsheets for the Allocation Optimiser → Allocation Table.